On the offensive

 BSIF’s cumulative total NAV returns over the three- and five-year periods to 31 March 2021 rank second, from a total of nine and six funds, respectively.
 Returns were well ahead of the pure solar funds, NextEnergy Solar and Foresight Solar.
 The strong performance of Greencoat UK Wind and TRIG over the past five years has emphasised the attraction of wind.
 Cumulatively, we note that onshore, and offshore wind accounted for 86% of TRIG’s net capacity, on 30 September 2020.

-A focus on optimising the performance of its PV projects has arguably borne fruit, with BSIF’s 12-month trailing dividend yield remaining amongst the peer group’s highest.
-Solar’s perceived strong income generation capacity appears to be borne out by the fact that all three of the established funds yield above the sector median and average.
+A focus on optimising the performance of its PV projects has borne fruit, with BSIF’s 12-month trailing dividend yield remaining amongst the peer group’s highest.
+Solar’s excellent income generation capacity is borne out by the fact that all three of the established funds yield above the sector median and average.
 While NESF and FSFL trade at higher yields, their premiums are significantly lower than BSIF’s.
 Amongst the fund’s trading at premiums above 10%, BSIF’s dividend yield was the second highest behind Gresham House Energy Storage, as at 16 April 2021.

 BSIF pays quarterly dividends.
 For a given financial year, the first interim dividend is paid in February with the second, third and fourth interims paid in May, August and November respectively (dividends are usually declared the month before payment).

-BSIF’s yield, backed by a high percentage of regulated revenues appears to have been useful in an environment where so many historically reliable channels of equity income have fallen foul to the pandemic.
-Premiums across the sector have risen throughout much of 2020; it may be that the uncorrelated government-backed income sources provide a compelling yield alternative to traditional equity income pathways that have come under strain.
+BSIF’s attractive yield, backed by a high percentage of regulated revenues has been especially attractive in an environment where so many historically reliable channels of equity income have fallen foul to the pandemic.
+Premiums across the sector have risen throughout much of 2020, with the uncorrelated government-backed income sources providing a compelling yield alternative to traditional equity income pathways that have come under strain.

-The continued growth of ESG investing, and a view that the government will likely look to renewables to play a key role in a post-COVID economic recovery, appear to have also shaped sentiment.
+The continued growth of ESG investing, and a view that the government will likely look to renewables to play a key role in a post-COVID economic recovery, have also shaped sentiment.